Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 weight: 200
 ---

-The XAP Manager RESTful API extensible: Developers can implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.
+The XAP Manager RESTful API can be extended by implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.

-**NOTE**: The `JAX-RS` API is being used because it's a well-known standard, but it's not fully supported - see list of limitations below.
+At this point in time, not all JAX-RS features are supported, see list of [limitations](#limitations) below.

 # Usage

+Here is an example:<br>
-1. Create a class and annotate it with `com.gigaspaces.manager.rest.CustomManagerResource`.
-When the XAP Manager starts, it scans the `$XAP_HOME/lib/platform/manager/plugins` for classes with that annotations and registers them.
+1. Create a class and annotate it with `com.gigaspaces.manager.rest.CustomManagerResource`. <br>
-2. For each path you wish to register to, create a method annotated with an HTTP operation (e.g. `@GET`) and a `@Path` annotation with the relevant path.
+2. For each path you wish to register to, create a method annotated with an HTTP operation (e.g. `@GET`) and a `@Path` annotation with the relevant path.<br>
-3. Each method parameter must have an annotation (e.g. `@QueryParam`) so its value can be returned at runtime.
+3. Each method parameter must have an annotation (e.g. `@QueryParam`) so its value can be returned at runtime.<br>
-4. Some services (e.g. `Admin`) can be injected via the `@Context` annotation.
+4. Some services (e.g. `Admin`) can be injected via the `@Context` annotation.<br>
+5. Create a jar file

 For example: